datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 contains sufficient human-readable information to ensure that others can understand everything you did easily.
 The only thing left to do is to hand in your assignment.
 According to the syllabus, this should be done via :term:`GitHub`.
+Check the :find-out-more:`on this platform <fom-github>`, if you are not familiar with it yet.

 .. index:: dataset hosting; GitHub
 .. find-out-more:: What is GitHub?
+   :name: fom-github
+   :float: p

    GitHub is a web based hosting service for Git repositories.
 Among many different other useful perks it adds features that allow collaboration on